claranet/zabbix-aws-deregister/README.md

 ## Troubleshooting

-To quicly test the lambda function and get result it is possible to create a test event [configure test events > Create a new test event], it could be named `ScaleDown` and looks like the following json:
+To quickly test the lambda function and get result it is possible to create a test event [configure test events > Create a new test event], it could be named `ScaleDown` and looks like the following json:

 ```json